OlivierData/renigma/README.md

 # renigma
-R code and solution to answer a simple enigma :
+R code and solution to answer a simple enigma : <br />
 Using the digits 0 through 9, at most one time each, fill in the boxes to create a correct sentence:
 ![enigma](percentage.png)